Notable People

 The old archived blurb emphasized that Cohen wrote criticism for Harper's.
 That detail is more important than it might first appear.

 Harper's still lists him on its masthead as a contributing editor, and his recent work there shows he remains active as an essayist, reviewer, and public prose stylist as well as a novelist.
-His own site, meanwhile, makes clear that the books exist alongside introductions, translations, reviews, and new work moving across magazines, languages, and literary traditions.
+His own site, meanwhile, makes clear that the books exist alongside introductions, translations, reviews, and work moving across magazines, languages, and literary traditions.

 That split career helps explain the fiction.

-Cohen writes novels like someone who has spent real time in criticism, in literary history, and in arguments about canon and inheritance.
+Cohen writes novels like someone who has spent serious time in criticism, in literary history, and in arguments about canon and inheritance.
 His characters often sound as if they know that ideas come with bibliographies and enemies.
 The comedy is partly produced by that overload.
 He lets scholarship and neurosis collide.

-Jewishness in Cohen is never just theme
+Jewishness in Cohen is a pressure system

 A lot of contemporary writing about Jewish identity gets trapped between solemn inheritance and knowing secular distance.
 Cohen is more unruly than that.